jdber1/opendrop/paper/paper.md

 challenging to accurately measure.
-In addition, precise measurements of the contact angle between a fluid-fluid interface and a solid surface are critical in order to deduce wetting and spreading characteristics of liquids on surfaces, important when considering, to name two examples, the application of paints to surfaces and pesticides to plants.
-It is therefore clear that accurate, rapid and reproducible measurements of interfacial tension and solid contact angle are imperative for effective design, implementation and optimization of processes involving multiphase systems.
+In addition, precise measurements of the contact angle between a fluid-fluid interface and a solid surface are critical in order to deduce wetting and spreading characteristics of liquids on surfaces, and to calculate the surface energy of a solid by measuring the contact angle of a series of liquids on one type of surface.
+These surface properties are important when considering, to name two examples, the application of paints to surfaces and pesticides to plants.
+It is therefore clear that accurate, rapid and reproducible measurements of interfacial tension and contact angle are imperative for effective design, implementation and optimization of processes involving multiphase systems.